vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications.md

 ### Task 2: Resolve failed provisioning of replicas

-In this task, you will resolve the failed API replicas.
+This task will resolve the failed API replicas.
 These failures occur due to the clusters' inability to meet the requested resources.

 1. In the AKS blade in the Azure Portal select **Workloads** and then select the **API** deployment.
 Select the **YAML** navigation item.

 2. In the **YAML** screen scroll down and change the following items:

     - Modify **ports** and remove the **hostPort**.
 Two Pods cannot map to the same host port.

       ```yaml
       ports: